 Minimum Technical Skills: Students should know how to navigate the course and use the course tools (email, discussion, gradebook, etc.).
-MyCourses tutorials are available to students new to this LMS and are located at the beginning of the course.
-Most features on MyCourses are accessible on mobile devices, although it is recommended that you use a computer for quizzes, tests, and essay assignments.
+Learning Management System (LMS) tutorials are available to students new to this LMS and are located at the beginning of the course.
+Most features in the LMS are accessible on mobile devices, although it is recommended that you use a computer for quizzes, tests, and essay assignments.

-Students also MUST become proficient with the Pearson lab and StockTrak, and the tools contained within each of the programs to be successful in this course.
+Students also MUST become proficient with the Pearson finance lab and the tools contained within the program to be successful in this course.